vakor50/SimpleList/README.md

 # SimpleList

 Chrome Extension that takes over the new tab page to provide a place where you can track your most important tasks.
 It can be difficult to stay focussed, but a reminder of what's on your to-do list will be a nudge in the right direction.
+Since we're always on our computers, a task list in the new tab page is an unobstrusive way to remind yourself about what needs to be done.

 ### Usage